felix-hilden/sphinx-codeautolink/docs/src/examples.rst

 When writing documentation that references other libraries, `intersphinx
 <https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html>`_
 is a great extension to use.
-It enables links to documentation on other sites. sphinx-codeautolink integrates this functionality seemlessly, linking objects as long as the correct ``intersphinx_mapping`` is defined.
+It enables links to documentation on other sites. sphinx-codeautolink integrates this functionality seamlessly, linking objects as long as the correct ``intersphinx_mapping`` is defined.

 .. code:: python